jrmejansen/scipy/README.md

 Evaluation of delay terms is realized with continuous extension (or denseOutput) of RK integrator.
 Discontinuity tracking is made with location of discontinuity at initialization of the solver (as solver_dde handles only constant lags) and modification of the time step when integration is close to a discontinuity.
+Only discontinuities of orders lower than the order of the error of the integration scheme (4) are taken into account.
+If a discontinuity of order 0 is detected by the solver at the init, then we add an order for the discontinuities (5), as in the suitecase example.
-Location of events is available.
+Location of events is available as in solve_ivp.
+And restart from previous computation feature is also available.

 ## Requirement
-All requirement for this development are listed in
+See
 ```console
 requirements.txt
 ```